This section describes what the Application can expect from CometBFT.

 must set VerifyVoteExtensionResponse.accept

-to true if the extension is
+to true if the extension (replay-protected and non-replay-protected) is

 an empty byte array and false otherwise, then return.FinalizeBlock